Leverage a flexible, end-to-end, AI-powered enterprise platform to unify customer experiences

 Regularly review your customer care metrics and see where you can do better.

 Make peer review a part of your day-to-day activities—even across teams.

-When you resolve your customers’ issues in the first go, and they don’t have to email you back to ask for more information, it’s like answering their prayers.
-Follow your first contact resolution and see if it goes up or down to get a first indicator of what’s happening with your customer care.
+When you resolve your customers’ issues in the first contact, and they don’t have to reach out to you for more information, you’ve delivered excellent customer care.

 People leave when they are unhappy.
 People are unhappy because they aren’t well taken care of.
-If you’re offering excellent customer care, your churn rates may drop as happiness is correlated with remaining a customer.
+If you’re offering excellent customer care, your churn rates may drop as happiness correlates with remaining a customer.

 A beginner's guide to social customer care

 The secret sauce to customer care - Squarespace